Levilutz/kube-ecr-login/README.md

 For a reference on exactly what to do, this repo's github build action does everything automatically on every push.

 ## Methods
-The CronHob spins up a pod with two containers:
+The CronJob spins up a pod with two containers:
 * The main container, which runs `main_entrypoint.sh`.
 * The sidecar container, which proxies the cluster's kubernetes API.